atelgero/PHP-Dynamics-Online-CRM-2011-SOAP-Class/README.md

 # PHP Dynamics Online CRM 2011 SOAP Class

 This class is to enable you to connect to Microsoft Dynamics 2011 online cloud hosted CRM service with PHP via SOAP.
+Updated for compatibility with the latest changes from Microsoft.
+Works with online orgs still using LiveID authentication.
+Does not work with Office365 authentication.

 ## Usage